unicode-org/message-format-wg/exploration/quoted-literals.md

   However, note that many programming languages also provide alternative ways of delimiting strings, e.g. _raw strings_ or triple-quoted literals.

-- **[r3; medium priority]** Minimize the incentive to avoid escaping by changing messages (e.g. rephrasing content, using typographic apostrophes, or switching outer delimiters).
+- **[r3; medium priority]** Minimize the incentive to avoid escaping by changing messages (e.g. rephrasing content, using typographic apostrophes, or switching literal delimiters).

 - **[r4; medium/high priority]** Don't surprise users with syntax that's too exotic.
   We expect quoted literals to be rare,